knordstrom/RAGTest/notebooks/README.md

-## Instructions on How to Run the Python Scripts
+## Information about the Python Scripts

 The Python scripts are categorized into two groups.
 Most of the code is derived from the LangChain Documentation on [Graphs](https://python.langchain.com/docs/use_cases/graph/):